Actor, comedian, writer, presenter, and Patron of the BHA

 His many achievements have been widely recognised and honoured.
 In 1995, he was presented with an honorary doctorate from the University of Dundee, and he served two terms from 1992 to 1998 the student-elected Rector of the University of Dundee.
 He was also awarded an honorary degree from Anglia Ruskin University, is an honorary fellow of Queens’ College, Cambridge, and was made honorary president of the Cambridge University Quiz Society.
 In December 2006 he was ranked sixth for the BBC’s Top Living Icon Award, and was voted “most intelligent man on television” by readers ofRadio Times.
 The 2007 Independent on Sunday “Pink List” named Fry the second most influential gay person in Britain.
 Also in 2007, he was BT Mind Champion of the Year, in recognition of his work on raising awareness of bipolar disorder.
 He has been described as a polymath, a “national treasure”, and a “Treasure of the British Empire”, and won a lifetime achievement award at the British Comedy Awards in 2007.

 He has used his public profile to promote many causes and charities.
 He has worked for the Prince’s Trust, is a member of the British Jews for Justice for Palestinians, and opposed the Iraq War.
-His interest in and enthusiasm for wildlife and conservation was very evident in his 2008 television series “Last Chance to See”.
+His interest in and enthusiasm for wildlife and conservation was very evident in his 2008 television series “Last Chance to See”, and he wrote for the RSPB magazine Nature’s Home in 2015: “When you think about losing what you love because of climate change, it’s a no-brainer to want to see things change for good.”
 He was one of the signatories to a statement published by Sense About Science on 4 June 2009, condemning the use of British libel laws to “severely curtail the right to free speech on a matter of public interest”, in this case the British Chiropractic Association suing science writer Simon Singh for libel – a cause supported by many humanists and rationalists.
 In 2009, Fry lent his support to a campaign led by the human rights organisation Reprieve to prevent the execution of Akmal Shaikh, a British national who suffered from biopolar disorder and who was executed in China in December 2009.

 His April 2009 “letter to himself” in The Guardian expresses a certain mature contentment as well as his concern that hard-won freedoms are under threat: “…my message from the future is twofold.
 Fear not, young Stephen, your life will unfold in richer, more accepted and happier ways than you ever dared hope.
 But be wary, for the most basic tenets of rationalism, openness and freedom that nourish you now and seem so unassailable are about to be harried and besieged by malevolent, mad and medieval minds.”